 The MLIS program is 63-quarter credits, consisting of three elements: core courses, electives, and a final degree project.
 Program requirements are the same for students in the residential MLIS and online MLIS programs.
 Law MLIS students should refer to their specific requirements, which differ.

 The MLIS curriculum is grounded in a set of core courses which are designed to give you a broad and solid foundation in important aspects of the library and information science field.
 Our world-class and diverse faculty has established this core curriculum to provide a conceptual and theoretical base of knowledge on how information is organized, stored, searched, and used, along with important technological, policy, pedagogical, research, management, and design concepts.

-Beyond the required core courses, you have the option of designing a program of study specific to your interests and career goals.
+Beyond the required core courses, you have a lot of flexibility and the option of designing a program of study specific to your interests and career goals.
 Elective credits may include advanced LIS courses, other iSchool graduate courses, directed fieldwork, independent study, or relevant upper-level coursework in other academic disciplines.

 Courses in the core cover the following topics:

-- LIS 500 The Life Cycle of Information (2 credits)
+- LIS 500 The Question of Information (2 credits)